-Whole Foods is not in Amazon’s basket yet, and the acquisition plan receives heavy criticism across the country for its retail market implications.
-Strategically, the acquisition makes a lot of sense and is by far the strongest indication of Amazon’s high retail commitment.
+The Whole Foods acquisition has been successfully completed.
+Strategically, the acquisition makes a lot of sense and is by far the strongest indication of Amazon’s retail commitment.
 But Whole Foods has a very particular corporate culture and is geared towards a very different consumer.
-So, again, we find ourselves with much speculation about the Amazon Retail Strategy.
+So only time will show whether Amazon is also successfully integrating acquisitions.

-Publicly, Amazon didn’t say much about their plans for Whole Foods.
-It remains to be seen whether Whole Foods will be incorporated, or whether Amazon wants its own retail teams to benefit and learn from Whole Foods instead.
-What is known, is that Whole Foods represents Amazon’s largest single investment ever.
+So far Amazon shared only small pieces on its Whole Foods strategy.
+What is clear, Amazon’s management didn’t waste time to get involved in day to day retail operations and announced to cut prizes on bananas and other product categories, right in the first week of joint operations.
+Amaon also started to invest in joint cross channel activities.
+Beyond, it remains to be seen whether Whole Foods will be incorporated, or whether Amazon wants its own retail to learn from Whole Foods, as publicly declared.
+What is known is, that Whole Foods represents Amazon’s largest single investment ever.
 It is therefore highly likely that the company will do everything it can to get it right.

-Amazon Campus Pickup: Launched February 2015, Currently 20 Locations
+Amazon Campus Pickup: Launched February 2015, Currently 20 Locations, growing 1 per month

 Similar to my experience at the Amazon Book store, the company struggles to keep consumer information up to date.
-Amazon@Your University reports 7 stores, the pickup page lists two universities, the media report the opening of 20 locations.
 The locations are 200-300m² in size, and university students, as well as locals, can use the location to pick up Amazon orders from there.
 There are no books on display, so all orders take place online.